 - For starters, sheep are kept dry by their wool wax which can be collected from the fleece and processed and packaged to be sold as the moisturising cream, lanolin.

 - With an ignition point of 570-600°C wool is naturally fire resistant and even when it does catch fire, it doesn’t drip or melt.
-According to Woolmark, this is due to wool’s “inherent chemical structure.”
+According to Woolmark, this is due to it’s “inherent chemical structure.”

 - Wool fibres are very durable and flexible, being able to be bent 20,000 times without breaking.
 Not baa-d!
 It’s certainly a stark contrast to cotton which breaks after 3,000 bends and silk, after 2000 bends.
 For this reason, wound inside most baseballs is 370 yards (338 metres) of wool which means the ball can stand the impact of a hit off a hard, fast pitch.

 - Wool can regulate body temperature because of its ability to absorb and release moisture.
 How?
-Every wool fibre is covered with little cuticles or cells which open and close according to humidity and temperature, responding as soon as a body comes into contact.
-(This may be one of the reasons that wool was the choice of fabric for Roman togas.)
+Every fibre is covered with little cuticles or cells which open and close according to humidity and temperature, responding as soon as a body comes into contact.
+(This may be one of the reasons that it was the choice of fabric for Roman togas.)

 - The “itch” myth of wool is debunked in this article after a study found that wearing woolen clothing lowered the “severity” of eczema.